 I have been through my fair share of planning methods.
 I’ve tried having a notebook planner, I’ve tried writing checklists on my phone and setting reminders for them, I’ve made a google calendar and I’ve tried putting post-its up on the mirror.
 But nothing ever really stuck.
 There were just too many things to keep track of, my phone calendar, my physical calendar, my sheets of shopping lists and sticky notes…

 Enter: The bullet journal.
 You may have already heard of this term floating about on the internet.
 It’s a notebook for everything.
 Your lists, your appointments, your doodles and your notes… all in one place.
 It is a system created by Ryder Carroll, and he describes it as a way “to help you track the past, organize the present, and plan for the future.”
-The best way to understand what the bullet journal is, would be to watch this video (link: https://www.youtube.com/watch?v=fm15cmYU0IM).
+One of the best ways to understand the bullet journal is to watch this video (link: https://www.youtube.com/watch?v=fm15cmYU0IM).
 In short, it is a clean, minimalistic method to help you organise your entire life.

 Google ‘bullet journal’, and you may get a completely different idea.
 Most bloggers have bullet journals filled with stickers, washi tape, beautiful sketches and artistic spreads.
 Not so barebones as the video may have lead you to believe.
 But this is the beauty of the bullet journal.
 If you want a practical, simple system, the Bujo can be just that.
 If you are into decorating and stationary and drawing mandalas, the Bujo is for you.
 It’s an adaptable system that can work for pretty much anyone.
 It can help you set goals, track habits, keep up with appointments and tasks… the list goes on (pun intended).